It rained last night. Water covers the road, much of it.

 We put on our best, and Mama smiled.
 In a few minutes, an uncle would come in his car and take us to our grandparents’ house.

 All morning we had been taught the right things to do and say.

 An hour passed, we started getting impatient.
 Mama did not say anything.

 We had no telephone.
 From time to time, she peeked out the window.

 When we woke up, Mama told us that we were not going to our grandparents’ house.
 We cried.
 But very quickly, we played again.

-And I sing, singing Chinese kid songs.
+And I sing, belting out Chinese kid songs.
 Mama hums along.